himanshudamani/ProTracker/README.md

   For Manager
   And For Employee*

-> Manager are assigned manually and can:
+> Managers are assigned manually

+Manager Dashboard Features:
+- Gantt Charts For Projects And Tasks
+- All Projects Status with Edit/Delete options
+- Pie Chart of Task Statistics (Showing % of task InProcess and Closed)
+- Work Load per Employee (Table Shown in Hours)
+- Pie Chart of Number of Projects Per Employee

+Tasks Can be Performed by Manager:
+- Add Employees (who can access ProTracker Employee Login)
-- Add Project
+- Add Projects
-- Add Tasks to stored projects
+- Add Tasks to stored Projects
-- Add Employees For ProTracker
-- Tasks can be Assigned to an employee
+- And Tasks can be Assigned to an employee
 - Can View and edit stored tasks in two ways: Project-wise and Employee-wise

-(More To be updated soon)
+Employee Dashboard Features:
+- All Projects assigned to that Employee
+- Pending Tasks of that Employee
+- Pie Chart of Number of Projects Per Employee
+- Gantt Charts of there Tasks

+Tasks Can be Performed by Employees:
+- Manage(Edit/Assign) their Projects
+- Manage(Worked Hours) of there Tasks